natalie125/Data-science/README.md

-This project is aimed to understanding The Impact of Social Isolation and Loneliness in a Game Environment.
+This group project is aimed to understanding The Impact of Social Isolation and Loneliness in a Game Environment.
+It was done by the owner of the repository, Sandra Guran and Ayesha Rahman.
 This project investigates the impact of self-isolation and social distancing on players’ gaming behaviour during the COVID-19 pandemic.
 Using a dataset containing players' self-reported isolation duration, emotional responses, regional data, and in-game activity logs, the project aims to:

 1. Perform exploratory data analysis (EDA) to uncover trends and behavioural patterns across different regions and isolation durations.